EvgeniyMukhamedjanov/liquid-ajax-cart/docs/guide.md

 # Guide

 ## Create a section for AJAX cart
-* Add [`data-ajax-cart-section`](data-ajax-cart-section) attribute to a root HTML container so that Liquid Ajax Cart knows that this section should be updated once cart is updated.
+* Add the [`data-ajax-cart-section`](data-ajax-cart-section) attribute to a root HTML container of a section so that Liquid Ajax Cart ajaxifies the section.
 * Add attributes for controls:
-  * `data-ajax-cart-quantity-button` — changes item's quantity on click, used for "plus", "minus", "remove" buttons;
+  * [`data-ajax-cart-quantity-button`](data-ajax-cart-quantity-button) — for "plus", "minus" and "remove" buttons;
-  * `data-ajax-cart-quantity-input` — _in_development_ — text input field for item's quantity, changes the quantity on input's change
+  * [`data-ajax-cart-quantity-input`](data-ajax-cart-quantity-input) — _in_development_ — for quantity text input field.
-* If you have a scrollable area within the section, add the `data-ajax-cart-section-scroll` attribute to it and Liquid Ajax Cart will keep the scroll position the same after each section's HTML update.
+* If you have a scrollable area within the section, add the [`data-ajax-cart-section-scroll`](data-ajax-cart-section-scroll) attribute to it and Liquid Ajax Cart will keep the scroll position the same after each section's HTML update.

 {% raw %}
 ```html